Midnight Run: Production

 After completing The Untouchables, De Niro wanted to try something different and decided on comedy.
 He pursued the lead role in Penny Marshall's film Big.
 Marshall was interested, but the studio was not, so the role went to Tom Hanks.
 Martin Brest, who had directed Beverly Hills Cop, had developed a script with George Gallo that blended elements of comedy and action.

 Gallo said he based the relationship between Walsh and Mardukas on his own parents.
-"I don't think they ever realized how funny they were when they were arguing about something," he said.
+"I don't think they ever realized how funny they were when they were arguing about something", he said.
 "My father was very emotional whereas my mother was far more calculating.
 She would let him talk and lead him down alleys and then strike like a cat."

 Of Brest, Gallo said, "Marty was highly focused, where I was a bit more all over the place.
 I'm not a person who suffers from not having ideas.
 If anything, I have too many ideas.
 Marty helped rein me in to stay focused on the main story.
 This has helped me a great deal since my collaboration with him."

 Paramount Pictures was originally interested in backing Midnight Run, but wanted a big star opposite De Niro to improve the film's chances at the box office.
-Its executives suggested that the Mardukas character be changed to a woman, and suggested Cher in the hope that she would provide some "sexual overtones".
+Its executives suggested the Mardukas character be changed to a woman, and suggested Cher in the hope that she would provide some "sexual overtones".
 When Brest rejected the idea, Paramount suggested teaming De Niro with Robin Williams, who became eager to get the role and offered to audition for Brest.
 Bruce Willis was also mentioned as a possible co-star.

 Brest was impressed by Grodin's audition with De Niro, feeling real chemistry between them.
 As a result, Paramount backed out, and its United International Pictures partner Universal Pictures became interested in the project.
-Paramount president Ned Tanen said the budget became too high.
+Paramount president Ned Tanen said that the budget became too high.
 Universal executive Casey Silver had worked with Brest on Beverly Hills Cop and was integral in setting up the project at Universal.